Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

                    :                 :  :  └───────────┘  :
                    :.................:  :.................:

-         Figure 2: Abstract Authorization Flow - Symmetrical Case
+    Figure 2: Use case of the authorization flow - Symmetrical case

-The two representations are very similar to each other but it is noted that the symmetric protocol introduces direct communication between the identity providers' authentication servers to allow the circular transit of authentication messages.
-Therefore, no trust is needed between domains.
-The idea was first exposed in some articles published on ISACA Journal (see [LS1], [LS2], [LS3], [LS4]) with some specific use cases and examples.
+The two representations are very similar to each other but note that the symmetric protocol requires direct communication between the identity providers' authentication servers to allow the circular transit of authentication messages.
+Therefore, no trust between domains or new users is necessary.
+This idea was first exposed in some articles published on ISACA Journal (see [LS1], [LS2], [LS3], [LS4]) with some specific use cases and examples of potential implementations.

 # Conventions and Definitions